-- ✓ In the top-middle portion of the window, QuickBooks shows the quantities of the assembly that you have on hand and for which customers have placed orders.
-That's pretty useful information to have, so, hey remember that it's there. - The main part of the Build Assemblies window shows you what goes into your product.
-Not that you care, but this is called a bill of materials. - ✓ At the bottom of the bill of materials list, QuickBooks shows you the maximum number of assemblies you can make, given your current inventory holdings. - ✓ When you build an item, QuickBooks adjusts the inventory item counts.
-For example, in the case of boxed gift sets - each with six red coffee mugs, one piece of wrapping tissue, and a cardboard box - QuickBooks reduces the item counts of red coffee mugs, wrapping tissues, and boxes, and increases the item counts of the boxed gift sets when you record building the assembly. - ✓ Some of the components used in an assembly may not be inventory items.
-When you use non-inventory parts in an assembly, QuickBooks doesn't care about the item counts.
+- FIGURE 7-8: The Build Assemblies window. - At the bottom of the bill of materials list, QuickBooks shows you the maximum number of assemblies you can make, given your current inventory holdings. - When you build an item, QuickBooks adjusts the inventory item counts.
+In the case of boxed gift sets each with six red coffee mugs, one piece of wrapping tissue, and a cardboard box QuickBooks reduces the item counts of red coffee mugs, wrapping tissues, and boxes, and increases the item counts of the boxed gift sets when you record building the assembly. - Some of the components used in an assembly may not be inventory items.
+When you use noninventory parts in an assembly, QuickBooks doesn't care about the item counts.

 Time for a Reality Check

 QuickBooks does a pretty good job of tracking inventory, but you're still going to have to regularly take a complete physical inventory of what you have in stock.
-What I'm saying here is that, occasionally, you're going to have to go over everything and count it by hand.
+What I'm saying here is that occasionally, you're going to have to go over every-thing and count it by hand.
 Sorry.
 You just can't avoid that chore.

 QuickBooks can produce a handy physical inventory worksheet that you and your minions can use to count inventory.
-To produce this report, choose Vendors ⇔ Inventory Activities ⇔ Physical Inventory Worksheet.
-Then, after QuickBooks displays an onscreen version of this worksheet report, click the Print button to print hard copies of the worksheet.
+To produce this report, choose Vendors \Rightarrow Inventory Activities \Rightarrow Physical Inventory Worksheet.
+Then, after Quick-Books displays an onscreen version of this worksheet report, click the Print button to print hard copies of the worksheet.
 You can use the printed worksheet to record actual physical counts of the inventory items you hold.